England face searching Ashes questions after India series thriller

 But Hampshire stalwart Liam Dawson failed to seize his chance in the drawn fourth Test, with Stokes appearing to tell the left-armer where he should be bowling on the Old Trafford pitch.

-England, however, did not bother with a specialist spinner at the Oval, deploying Joe Root and Jacob Bethell - clean bowled following a reckless charge down the pitch during a second-innings collapse - for a mere 11 overs combined.
+England, however, didn't bother with a specialist spinner at the Oval, deploying Joe Root and Jacob Bethell -- clean bowled following a reckless charge down the pitch during a second-innings collapse -- for a mere 11 overs combined.

 But former Australia captain Ricky Ponting believes England should stick with Bashir for the Ashes because of his similarity to outstanding Australia off-spinner Nathan Lyon.